communitybridge/easycla/docs/Add-or-Delete-CCLA-Managers.md

 * Change the settings to manage your company CLAs.

-You can add CLA managers to your project or remove them.
+You can add CCLA managers to your project or remove them.

 **Do these steps:**